nspcc-dev/dbft/formal-models/README.md

 Based on the liveness locks scenarios found by the TLC model checker in the [basic dBFT 2.0 model](#basic-dbft-20-model) we've developed two extensions of dBFT 2.0 protocol that allow to avoid the liveness lock problem and to preserve the safety properties of the algorithm.
-The extensions currently doesn't have the code-level implementation and presented as a TLA⁺ specifications ready to be reviewed and discussed.
+The extensions currently don't have any code-level implementation and presented as a TLA⁺ specifications ready to be reviewed and discussed.
 The improved protocol presented in the extensions will be referred below as dBFT 2.1.